 That positive experience inspired me to join every activity planned for the remainder of the trip.
 Looking back, setting more goals (like she did) would’ve helped me get better acquainted with the cities much faster.

 I’m relatively shy.
-Once I am comfortable you can’t get me to keep quiet, but like most people: warming up to strangers is difficult.
+Once I am comfortable, you can’t get me to keep quiet, but like most people: warming up to strangers is difficult.

+This is why your program orientation is so important.
 I hated orientation as a teen.
 I thought it was a waste of my time and had no interest in playing cheesy icebreakers.
 But wow -- it makes a difference!

 Orientation provides the opportunity to get over your shyness and fears before your study abroad program.
 It grants the opportunity to make a friend or two so that you can find a familiar face amid a sea of apprehensive newbies when you touch down.

+But it only works if you put in the effort.
 Be present during programs.
 Listen to the advice shared by alumni, counselors, and advisors, and be vocal if you have questions.
-The more prepared you feel before arrival the easier it will be to jump in and fully embrace the experience.
+The more prepared you feel before arrival, the easier it will be to jump in and fully embrace the experience.

-Once you start your program the time will fly by -- don’t spend most of it feeling things out.
+Once you start your program, the time will fly by -- don’t spend most of it feeling things out.

 Speaking of friends and newbies at orientation: be sure to build your "black book."
 No, this isn’t dating advice -- it’s the beginning of your networking training.

-During your study abroad experience you’ll meet numerous influential professionals and colleagues.
+During your study abroad experience, you’ll meet numerous influential professionals and colleagues.
 Get to know them and save their contact information.
 Stay in touch after your program ends, too!

-The majority of graduates and post-grad professionals (even C-suite executives) gain job leads and career boosts through networking.
+The majority of graduates and post-grad professionals (even C-suite executives) gain job leads, and career boosts through networking.
 Your network starts at orientation, continues during the program, and follows you throughout your career.